-Bryan Abasolo Shares A Beautiful Throwback Photo Of He And His Wife Rachel Lindsay
+Bryan Abasolo Shares A Beautiful Throwback Photo Of He And His Wife, Rachel Lindsay

 “I’m going back to watch your season again.
 Beautiful couple.
 I’ll be glad when we go back to normalcy.
 Stay safe,” another person commented.

 Lindsay has been particularly cautious about travel amid the COVID-19 pandemic and has urged her fans to do the same.
 As The Inquisitr previously reported, Lindsay took to Instagram earlier this month to share that she would be traveling for work for the first time in months.

 While she was admittedly concerned about it, she noted that she would be taking every possible precaution.